jaypalexa/baseballink/pages/limericks/baseball-limericks.md

   <p><em>by TheUmpire</em><br />
     There once was a Yankee named Jeter<br />
     Who proclaimed he was not a tax cheater<br />
-    “I owe no more than the<br />
+    "I owe no more than the<br />
     next guy from Florida<br />
-    who knows how to handle a heater!”
+    who knows how to handle a heater!"
   </p>
   <h3>Barry Bonds</h3>
   <p><em>by TheUmpire</em><br />